-4 Hearings To enable the Committee to That the exclusion of the public from Committee consider the application and submissions.
+4 Hearings Committee To enable the Committee to consider the application and submissions.
 OR To enable the Committee to consider the objection to fees and charges.
-OR To enable the Committee to. the whole or the relevant part of the proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings where: i) a right of appeal lies to any Council or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the local authority is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings.
+OR To enable the Committee to.
+That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings where: i) a right of appeal lies to any Court or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the local authority is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings.
 Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development Contributions or hearings under the Dog Control Act s.
 48(1)(d).